Last updated

 Lint one API at a time

-Some formats, such as CheckStyle or JSON, don't work well when mulitple APIs are linted in a single command.
+Some formats, such as checkstyle or json, don't work well when multiple APIs are linted in a single command.
 Try linting each API separately when you pass the command output to another tool.

 Codeframe (default)

-The command redocly lint --format=codeframe lints the file and uses the default format of codeframe.
-It produces the same output as below if you omit the --format parameter.
+This command lints the file and uses the default output format of codeframe.
+It has the same behavior as omitting the --format parameter.
+Here's an output example:

 [1] museum-with-errors.yaml:19:7 at #/paths/~1museum-hours/get/operationIds